MLS Seacliff, Real Estate in Aptos, CA

 As with most coastal communities, Seacliff offers its residents a bounty of outdoor recreation opportunities.
-There is, of course, the ocean, with surfing, paddle boarding, swimming and snorkeling; and there is the beach itself, beckoning those looking to jog, stroll of simply lie on a towel and read a book.
+There is, of course, the ocean, with surfing, paddleboarding, swimming, and snorkeling; and there is the beach itself, beckoning those looking to jog, stroll, or simply lie on a towel and read a book.
 Golf is nearby in Rio Del Mar.
-Inland Aptos, with its cycling, equestrian and hiking opportunities, is a short drive away, as are the mysterious redwoods of the Santa Cruz Mountains.
+Inland Aptos, with its cycling, equestrian, and hiking opportunities, is a short drive away, as are the mysterious redwoods of the Santa Cruz Mountains.

 - Homes available at plenty of price points

 Seacliff is a low-key beach town whose most recognizable landmark lies in the water at the end of the wooden Seacliff Pier.
 That’s where you’ll find what’s left of the SS Palo Alto, a concrete ship built-in 1919 by the San Francisco Shipbuilding Company.

 Concrete ships were a 19th-century experiment that came to America during World War I as part of President Woodrow Wilson’s Emergency Fleet program.
 With steel scarce during wartime, Wilson commissioned 24 concrete ships.
 None were completed in time for war use.
 Like the rest, the Palo Alto found other work, working out of San Francisco Bay.
 In 1929, it was mothballed, its future destiny unknown.

 Enter the Seacliff Amusement Corporation of Nevada, which purchased the Palo Alto and towed it to Seacliff Beach; the former oil tanker was grounded and connected to the beach by a wooden pier.